pokey/smartAutocomplete/README.md

 - Output completion _y_: a sequence of characters to be inserted at the current position in the current file.

-## Old Python verson

-To run:

-    server/server.py <directory to your project>

-FIXME: Talk about how to use Python version to keep track of usage data

 ## Running experiments

 To run a benchmark on the d3 dataset, execute the following